Charlinho/angular-comexport-challenge/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests
+## Running unit tests - Jest

-Run `ng test` to execute the unit tests via Jest.
+Run `npm run test` to execute the unit tests via Jest.

+## Running e2e tests - Cypress

+Run `npm run e2e` to execute the integration tests via Cypress.